fedir/mnogosearch-typo3/Readme.md

     bash installation-debian.sh

-* Copy the TYPO3 extension sources into Your typo3conf/ext folder
+Copy the TYPO3 extension sources into Your typo3conf/ext folder.

-* Configure the extension in TYPO3 BE after official manual
+Configure the extension in TYPO3 BE after official manual.